Prethermal quantum many-body Kapitza phases of periodically driven spin systems: Introduction

-In Fig.~\ref{fig:2} our main findings are illustrated: The non-equilibrium phase diagram of the driven systems features a number of dynamically stabilized phases, which include a many-body analogue of the Kapitza pendulum.
+where $\sigma^{\mu}_{i}$'s are Pauli matrices, $\alpha$, $J > 0$ (when $0\le\alpha<1$ the scaling $J\propto N^{\alpha - 1}$ yields a meaningful thermodynamic limit \cite{reviewLR}), and the magnetic field is periodically varied, \beq B(t)=B_0 + \delta B \, \cos(\Omega t). \eeq These systems accurately model the non-equilibrium dynamics of quantum simulators with trapped ions ($0 < \alpha < 3$) \cite{Monroe,Blatt} or Rydberg atoms ($\alpha = 6$) \cite{Lukin,Browaeys}.
+In Fig.~\ref{fig:2} our main findings are illustrated: The non-equilibrium phase diagram of the driven systems features a number of dynamically stabilized phases, which include many-body analogs of the Kapitza pendulum as well as unconventional magnetically ordered phases with no equilibrium counterpart.